md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 ---

-*This Executive Summary presents the principal findings, proposed framework, expected national value, and priority recommendations of the Bangladesh AI Policy & Innovation Lab (BAPIL) White Paper.
+*This Executive Summary presents the principal findings, proposed framework, expected strategic impact, and key strategic recommendations of the Bangladesh AI Policy & Innovation Lab (BAPIL) White Paper.
 It is intended for senior policymakers, government agencies, academic institutions, industry leaders, development partners, and other stakeholders considering the responsible use of Artificial Intelligence in Bangladesh.*

 \newpage